haris523/haris523/README.md

 *   🌍  I'm based in Bosnia and Herzegovina
 *   ✉️  You can contact me at [handzicharis62@yahoo.com](mailto:handzicharis62@yahoo.com)
-*   🧠  I'm learning Flutter
+*   🧠  I'm a react native developer
-*   🤝  I'm open to collaborating on Golang / Rust projects, to learn them easier
 *   ⚡  I'm an anime fan
 ### Skills
 <p align="left">